GreatDrake/GreatDrake.github.io/index.markdown

 ---

 <p align="justify">
 Hello!
 I am a 2nd year MSc student in Computer Science at <a href="https://www.hse.ru/en/">HSE University</a>.
 I am also a researcher at <a href="https://bayesgroup.ru/">BayesGroup</a> at HSE University, supervised by <a href="https://scholar.google.com/citations?user=7HU0UoUAAAAJ&hl=en">Dmitry Vetrov</a>.
 Currently I am working on Generative Flow Networks (GFlowNets) and their connections to Reinforcement Learning.
-I've also previously worked on Neural Radiance Fields and text-to-3D generative models with <a href="https://scholar.google.com/citations?user=q69zIO0AAAAJ&hl=en">Kirill Struminsky</a>, as well as worked on Domain Generalization for my Bachelor's thesis.
-Generally speaking I am interested in probabilistic methods, generative modeling and computer vision.
+I have also previously worked on Neural Radiance Fields and text-to-3D generative models with <a href="https://scholar.google.com/citations?user=q69zIO0AAAAJ&hl=en">Kirill Struminsky</a>, as well as worked on Domain Generalization for my Bachelor's thesis.
+Generally speaking the topics of my interest include probabilistic methods, generative modeling and computer vision.
 </p>

 <p align="justify">